-When police advice is not to make any unnecessary journeys, this generally refers to journeys not involving workers who help maintain essential public services and generally refers to journeys for leisure purposes or those which could be done when conditions improve e.g. shopping.
-Culture NL will determine, based on relevant advice, in what circumstances this guidance will apply and inform managers and employees accordingly.
+When police advice is not to make any unnecessary journeys, this generally refers to journeys during yellow or amber warnings, not involving workers who help maintain essential public services and generally refers to journeys for leisure purposes or those which could be done when conditions improve e.g. shopping (www.police.uk/information-and-advice).
+The council will determine, based on relevant advice, in what circumstances this policy will apply and inform managers and employees accordingly.